 Phosphine is a mobile gas and will penetrate to all parts of the storage structure.
 Therefore, dosage must be based upon the total volume of the space being treated and not on the amount of commodity it contains.
-The same amount of this product is required to treat a 30,000-bushel silo whether it is empty or full of grain unless, of course, the surface of the commodity is sealed off by a tarpaulin.
-The following are the dosage ranges for bulk (per 1,000 bushels) and space (per 1,000 cu. ft.) fumigations:
+The same amount of PHOSTOXIN® is required to treat a 30,000-bushel silo whether it is empty or full of grain unless, of course, a tarpaulin seals off the surface of the commodity.
+The following dosage ranges are recommended for bulk (per 1000 bushels) and space (per 1000 cu.ft.) fumigations: